ABOUT THE BULLETIN OF THE ATOMIC SCIENTISTS

 - Bachelor’s degree or equivalent experience required

-- Minimum 3 years project management experience, supervisory experience a plus
+- Project management experience and supervisory experience a plus

 - A self-starter and team player with a sense of urgency who is driven to learn and continually identify and determine ways to improve their fundraising implementation and professional skills